junohamburg/kirby-block-preview-fields/README.md

 Inspired by the [Kirby Fields Block](https://github.com/jongacnik/kirby-fields-block), but this block preview **supports tabs** and the design aligns more closely with the Kirby UI.

-Please note: In Kirby 4, there is a native implementation of `preview: fields`: https://getkirby.com/releases/4.0#block-field-improvements
+Please note: In **Kirby 4**, there is now a native implementation of `preview: fields`, see https://getkirby.com/releases/4.0#block-field-improvements.

 ## Installation